TobitSoftware/chayns-components/docs/components/checkbox.md

 <div align="center"><h1>Checkbox</h1></div>

 Checkboxes allow users to complete tasks that involve making choices such as selecting options.
-Can be styled as a switch, avisual toggle between two mutually exclusive states — on and off.
+Can be styled as a switch, a visual toggle between two mutually exclusive states — on and off.

 ## Usage